Rei-SwitchBot/faq/en-us/Blind Tilt.md

 1. Make sure your SwitchBot app is the latest version.

 2. Please make sure the SwitchBot Blind Tilt is added to the SwitchBot app and the firmware version is V2.0 or newer.
-If it is not V2.0 or later, please log in to the SwitchBot app → Profile → Feedback to contact us.

 3. Please follow the steps below to set up the Blind Tilt into groups.